 Knee with arthritis

 OA can affect any joint.
 Weight-bearing joints, such as the hips and knees, are often affected.
 Common symptoms are joint pain and stiffness.
-Pain and stiffness may get worse with periods of inactivity or overuse.
+Pain and stiffness may get worse with inactivity or overuse.
 For example, you may have more stiffness first thing in the morning, usually for less than 30 minutes.
-Or you may have stiffness after sitting for a long period of time.
+Or you may have stiffness after sitting for a long time.
 This might be while sitting at a movie.
-You may also have more pain in your hips or knees if you walk farther than you usually do.
+You may also have more pain in your hips or knees if you walk farther than you normally do.

 Other common symptoms are:

 Unstable or wobbly joints

 Grinding or crackling noises with motion

 Unable to bend and straighten joints (reduced range of motion)

 If you have any of these joint changes, make an appointment to see your healthcare provider.
 The two of you can work together to create a treatment plan that may help lessen your pain and stiffness and prevent symptoms from getting worse.

 Clinical manifestations and diagnosis of osteoarthritis.
 UpToDate., Overview of the management of osteoarthritis.
 UpToDate., Pathogenesis of osteoarthritis.
 UpToDate.

 Freeborn, Donna, PhD, CNM, FNP,Hanrahan, John, MD,Horowitz, Diane, MD,Image reviewed by StayWell medical illustration team.